rust-stuco/lectures/week9/lifetimes.md

 # Further Reading

 * You can find some more examples here: [Rust By Example](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html)
-* If you want to go _really_ in depth, read the Rustonomicon chapter on [lifetimes](https://doc.rust-lang.org/nomicon/lifetimes.html)
+* If you want to go _really_ in depth, read the Rustonomicon chapters on [lifetimes](https://doc.rust-lang.org/nomicon/lifetimes.html)

 ---